yirui0108/Sample-and-Hold-System-using-Switched-Capacitor-Amplifier-Cadence_Virtuoso/README.md

 The oscillating frequency is dependent on the gate delay.
 If the gate delay of each inverter is $t_D$, then the oscillation frequency is simply:
 $$f = \frac{1}{6t_D}$$

+The capacitor is added to the output of each inverters to smooth out the waveform, instead of a zig-zag waveform without the capacitors.

 The inverter-based ring oscillator within the top level schematic is shown in the diagram below.

 <img width="940" height="433" alt="image" src="https://github.com/user-attachments/assets/34ff0289-c0de-491b-bb48-d3ea3277588f" />